California Truck Accident Comparative Negligence

-At-Fault Trucking Company
+At-Fault Truck Company

 A commercial trucking company can also be found guilty of negligence for causing a truck accident.
 Trucking companies may intentionally or recklessly violate transportation regulations and safety requirements to increase their profit margins.
 When negligence and safety violations contribute to a truck accident, a company may be held liable for injuries or damages.

 - Allowing overweight vehicles